-Permanent Style, Simon's website on classic men's clothes (on style, not fashion) tries to cut through brands and marketing.
-It explains the value in investing in good tailoring and in really looking after shoes.
+The aim of Permanent Style is to cut through brands and marketing, explaining the value in investing in good tailoring and in really looking after shoes.
 It helps men build a wardrobe, whether they are buying their first suit or their fifth.
 And it shows why pink and green work together.

-Permanent Style is the biggest men’s style blog in Europe, with over 300,000 hits a month.
-It has been listed by the New York Times as one of the world’s top ten men’s blogs and recommended by The Times as one of the 15 best men's websites.
+Permanent Style receives over 300,000 hits a month.
+It has been listed by The New York Times as one of the world’s top ten men’s blogs and recommended by The Times as one of the 15 best men's websites.

 Simon's in-depth features for publications like the Financial Times, The Rake and GQ take this idea further.
 They bring real journalism to the world of men's style, analysing the construction of Anderson & Sheppard jackets and the hand-lasting of Edward Green shoes.